 Step 1 for using ImageUploader:

-Unless instructed otherwise, we will upload our training photos to the CAP Test event.
-For Team, use the mission number.
-For Project, use your sortie number.
-If this is a real mission (not training) like the IL Ice Jams, flooding, or tornadoes, the IC’s should provide us with a specific Token or other instructions from the NOC.
+Unless instructed otherwise, we will upload our training photos to Event: CAP Training, Team: mission number, Project: your sortie number.
+If this is a real mission (not training) like the IL Ice Jams, flooding, or tornadoes, the IC’s may provide us with a specific Token or other instructions from the NOC.
+Otherwise our Mission Number will be the key.

 Browse to the folder that contains all of your photos.